AlexData-Hawkhill/alexdata-minimal-linux-arch-os/openbox-window-manager.md

 ```

 To run just the firefox browser, for example,
-your final lines would look something like this (commenting out previous exec lines):
+your final lines would look something like this (commenting out any previous exec lines):
 ```bash
 # twm &
 # xclock &